mail-in-a-box/mailinabox/README.md

 The Box
 -------

-Mail-in-a-Box turns a fresh Ubuntu 18.04 LTS 64-bit machine into a working mail server by installing and configuring various components.
+Mail-in-a-Box turns a fresh ~~Ubuntu 18.04 LTS~~ Debian 10 (Buster) 64-bit machine into a working mail server by installing and configuring various components.

 It is a one-click email appliance.
 There are no user-configurable setup options.
 It "just works".